All Episodes

 Glad to be with you.

-So today Jerusalem is now the capital of Israel.
+So today, Jerusalem is now the capital of Israel.

-We've had the the release of three American hostages after the president negotiated the stopping of the firing of missiles over Japan, the threatening of Guam.
+We've had the release of three American hostages after the president negotiated the stopping of the firing of missiles over Japan, the threatening of Guam.

 Kim Jong-un crossed the DMZ into the arms of the South Korean president.

-We're now talking about denuclearization of the Korean peninsula.
+We're now talking about denuclearization of the Korean Peninsula.

 We captured five of the top most wanted leaders of ISIS.